divelab/MoleculeX/Molecule3D/README.md

 git clone https://github.com/divelab/MoleculeX
 cd Molecule3D
 ```

+## Develop your own models

+Create your workspace following the directory tree shown in Download Dataset.
+Follow build_yours.ipynb as an example to develop your own models.

 ### Geometry Prediction
 You can run pred3d_dist.py to train a model for ground-state geometry prediction.
 Before running, please specify the path to save the checkpoints and other outputs in conf['out_path'], and whether using random or scaffold split in conf['split'].
 Then, execute the following command: